Naguanagua Municipality: Demographics

 The Naguanagua County, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, has a population of 143,315 (up from 134,728 in 2000).
 This amounts to 6.4% of the state's population.
 The municipality's population density is 762.31 PD/sqkm.

 Government

-The mayor of the Naguanagua County is Alejandro Feo la Cruz, elected on November 23, 2008 with 45% of the vote.
+The mayor of the Naguanagua County is Alejandro Feo la Cruz, elected on November 23, 2008, with 45% of the vote.
 He replaced Julio Castillo shortly after the elections.
 The municipality is divided into one parish (Naguanagua).
+From 2000 to 2008 Julio Rafael Castillo Sagarzazu served as the mayor of the city.

 History

-Naguanagua was founded as a parish district between Valencia and Puerto Cabello.
-The name of the district/municipio (similar to a county) is Naguanagua, and the main city in the district is Naguanagua.
-The map at top right shows the municipio in red and the other municipios of Carabobo in gray.
-Naguanagua was founded as a curacy on 14 May 1782 by the Bishop of Caracas Don Mariano Martí.
-The name Naguanagua means "Abundance of Waters".
+Prior to the arrival of the Spanish in 1547, the area was inhabited by the Arawak people.
+The name Naguanagua is a derivation of the name of the chief who ruled the settlement and the surrounding region, Nagoanagoa.
+In 1553, the encomienda grant for the area was awarded to Pedro Álvarez, the Mayor of Borburata.
+Naguanagua was granted its own parish on 14 May 1782 by the Bishop of Caracas Don Mariano Martí.